uw-dims/stix-java/README.md

 A Java binding to Mitre's STIX xsd file set.
 See http://stix.mitre.org.

-The goal is to generate Java bindings to the .xsd files with a minimum of 'locally added' logic, i.e. we preserve package names, etc.  Where we simply MUST make decisions locally, essentially to resolve name clashes, we use a .xjb file as standard for xjc.
+The goal is to generate Java bindings to the .xsd files with a minimum of 'locally added' logic.
+We made zero edits to any xsd files.
+We preserve package names, etc.  Where we simply MUST make decisions locally, essentially to resolve name clashes, we use a .xjb file as standard for xjc.

 To answer the question 'Are these bindings any good?', we try to assert Yes by consuming into a Java program a series of sample STIX